 For a fun-loving dog you can take anywhere or have around young children, the Bearded Collie is tough to beat.
 These super shaggy and adorable dogs have boisterous and bouncy personalities.
 At the same time, they are athletic, making them great for the outdoors.

 Even though these dogs can be a bit of a handful, they’re also incredibly gentle, which is why they are a great family dog.
 Just about any household or temperature is perfect for the Bearded Collie.

 15. Shetland Sheepdog

-Shelties are also playful and eager to meet new people.
+Shelties are eager to meet new people.
 This makes them a great breed if you want a dog to take with you anywhere you go.
 Just make sure to bring water and some sort of cooling device if you bring them outside on a hot day.

 16. Cocker Spaniel

-If you want a dog to perform fun tricks, poodles are for you.
-These dogs are highly intelligent and want to please their owners.
+If you want a dog to perform fun tricks, Poodles are for you.
+These dogs are very intelligent and want to please their owners.
 This makes them one of the greatest breeds to train.
 Not to mention, they are super light on their feet, making them able to perform advanced tricks other bulky dogs simply can’t do.

 Whippets are a unique breed because they are incredibly nimble.
 When outside, they can actually run so fast as to reach speeds of 35 mph.
 This makes them active and athletic, which many people love to show off.

 At the same time, Whippets are a really calm and quiet indoor breed.
 They bark infrequently and don’t make too much of a ruckus.